How Depreciating Assets Can Affect Your Business Taxes

 You have three options for depreciating business assets

-An asset's depreciation can be an income tax deduction that allows taxpayers to recover the cost of property or assets they've purchased and “placed in service" in the course of their trade or business.
+The purchase of a fixed asset can be an income tax deduction that allows taxpayers to recover the cost of property or assets they've “placed in service" in the course of their trade or business.
+They generally can't deduct the entire cost of an asset in the year of purchase if it's a capital expenditure, but they can break the cost down over a number of years instead in a process known as depreciation.

 A fixed asset is one that a business or firm will use to earn income.
 The owner of the business doesn't anticipate selling the asset within a year of acquiring it.
 It will continue to be "in service" after that period of time and it will help produce long-term income.